KesslerWilliams is the criminal defense law firm you need to succeed in the courtroom.

 These outcomes depend on the strength of the legal arguments raised and the appellate court’s interpretation of the trial record.

-Claims of ineffective assistance of counsel are among the most common grounds for appeal or post-conviction relief.
+Claims of ineffective assistance of counsel are among the most common grounds for appeal or PCR.
 Some examples of attorney failures that may justify an appeal include:

 • Not conducting a thorough investigation of the facts or key evidence